frontenddogma/css-optimization-basics/manuscript/production.md

 This concludes the overview on CSS optimization basics.
 We’ve covered the most important aspects, and more than basics; and I don’t say that so to inflate the idea of “basics” but because pretty much everything else now depends on development paradigms, priorities, and the big picture.

 That, then, I’m willing to put to the test: Please share your thoughts on what should also be _required_ optimization steps.
 Share them privately, by [contacting me](https://meiert.com/en/contact/), or share them publicly, perhaps tagging them so that others can find your views.
-Although my own shortcut was “#csso” I’ll propose the more verbose and more clear “#cssoptim”.
+Although my own shortcut was `#csso` I’ll propose the more verbose and more clear `#cssoptim`.

 Other than that, it’s my wish that everyone, the aspiring CSS developer as well as the senior CSS wizard, could take something out of this book.
 Its value is surely related to how much you can take with you.
 To compound that value we’ll finish with an overview and a selection of tools and references.